Generalized Minkowski weights and Chow rings of T-varieties: Introduction

-We note that in \cite{LLM} the authors also give a presentation of $A^k(X)$ in the contraction free case (see Theorem 4 in \emph{loc.~cit.}).
-As the authors remark, their contraction-free assumption is necessary for their result, as they are using that $A^k(X)$ is generated by divisors, a fact which is no longer true in the non-contraction-free case.
+Let us comment on the above assumptions. $\Q$-factoriality is needed for Poincaré duality to hold and, as the authors in \cite{LLM} remark, their contraction-free assumption is necessary for their result, as they are using that $A^k(X)$ is generated by divisors, a fact which is no longer true in the non-contraction-free case.
+This is why we need to impose all of these conditions in the above theorem.
+We however expect that the Kronecker duality map is still an isomorphism also in the not necessarily contraction-free case.

-Now, the ring structure on $A^*(X)$ makes the group of generalized Minkowski weights $M_*(X) = \bigoplus_kM_k(X)$ into a commutative ring.
-The second main result of this article is a combinatorial description of the intersection pairing between Chow cohomology classes and T-invariant Cartier divisors in the contraction-free case.
+For the rest of the introduction, assume that $X$ is projective, $\Q$-factorial and contraction-free.
+The ring structure on $A^*(X)_{\Q}$ makes the group of generalized Minkowski weights $M_*(X)_{\Q} = \bigoplus_kM_k(X)_{\Q}$ into a commutative ring.
+The second main result of this article is a combinatorial description of the intersection pairing between Chow cohomology classes and T-invariant Cartier divisors.

 Before we state our result, as was mentioned above, a T-Cartier divisor on $X$ corresponds to a divisorial Cartier support function $h$ on $\S$ (Definition \ref{def:div-car-fun}).
 We denote by $\on{CaSF}(\S)$ the set of divisorial Cartier support functions on $\S$.
 In Section~\ref{sec:intersect} we define in the contraction-free case an intersection pairing